 Ceramic Tile Care

 Ceramic tiles are some of the easiest to maintain as they require very little care to keep looking new.
 As with any floor, sweeping or vacuuming regularly will help the finish from scratching, particularly if your tiles are made from glazed porcelain.
 It’s a good idea to place protective pads underneath furniture legs with these tiles as with any floor.
-Clean up spills quickly, and use only cleanser approved by the manufacturer.
+Clean up spills quickly, and use the only cleanser approved by the manufacturer.

-As with hardwood floors, dirt, pet nails, furniture and high heel shoes can scratch the surface, so take the necessary precautions to avoid this.
+As with hardwood floors, dirt, pet nails, furniture, and high heel shoes can scratch the surface, so take the necessary precautions to avoid this.